bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 - **Identification**: ETag-based verification ensures that only modified content is retrieved, enhancing network efficiency.

-- **Fault tolerance**: The adoption of event-driven content enables a system based on permanent CDN caching.
-Even if PHP or the database goes down, content remains available, enhancing resilience.
+- **Fault tolerance**: Event-based cache invalidation allows all content to be stored in CDN caches without TTL limitations.
+This improves fault tolerance to the point where the system remains available even if the PHP or database servers go down.

 ## Performance